emilyeserven/cornerstone-comps/README.md

 * Need to make this more user-friendly!

+### Image Box

+*Description*: Aesthetically identical to the icon box, but takes images (ie SVGs) instead of the fontawesome library.

+* This should be bundled in with the icon box, ideally.

 ### Header & Subheader

 *Description*: An element that allows the display of a main header and subheader next to each other.